VorskiImagineering/django-C3PO/README.md

 Application uses celery to prevent timeout when synchronizing translations.
 Be sure to properly configure it before use.

+django-C3PO includes custom compilemessages command called verbosecompilemessages.
+It is needed to write msgfmt errors on the stderr, because standard compile messages does not show them.

 Quick start
 -----------